Full User Import Template:

 - CustomFilterCategory: This is a custom field which can be used to categorize users.
 This custom field is used to permit or limit access to content in Jostle.
 The value is the name of the category to which the user belongs.
 To add multiple categories, use a pipe "|" without spaces in between the different values (eg. category1|category2).
 Custom Filter vs Custom Profile Category

-- PrimaryRoleName (for orgs with Teams enabled): Value to choose the Primary Role of the Contributor.
-The Primary Role is the main/most important Role of a Contributor.
+- PrimaryRoleName (for orgs with Teams enabled): Value to choose the Primary Role of the user.
+The Primary Role is the main/most important Role of a user.
 Only use this field once an organization structure has been created in Teams.
 If this value is blank, it will be ignored.
 (For more on Primary Roles and how to configure them, go here: Primary Role).
 NOTE—for orgs without Teams enabled, this field will be labeled "Title".

 - PrimarySupervisorUsername (for orgs with Teams enabled): This is intended to be used to add new employees into an existing Main Organization structure.
 (Do not use when bulk importing employees for the first time.)
 This field can only be used to set the supervisor, not change it.
-Contributors will be made to report (by solid line) to the specified supervisor in the Main Organization.
-This supervisor must have a single solid-line Role in the Main Organization and the Contributor cannot have an existing solid-line Role in the Main Organization.
+Users will be made to report (by solid line) to the specified supervisor in the Main Organization.
+This supervisor must have a single solid-line Role in the Main Organization and the user cannot have an existing solid-line Role in the Main Organization.
 In either case, an error will be reported.
-If PrimaryRoleName is specified, and it exists as a vacant Role under the designated supervisor, the Contributor will fill that existing Role.
+If PrimaryRoleName is specified, and it exists as a vacant Role under the designated supervisor, the user will fill that existing Role.
 Otherwise a new Role is created and set to the PrimaryRoleName provided.

 - JobCategory: This is the human resources job category, or similar.
 It should be a generic description of the contributor’s profession.
 This is separate from Roles that are defined in the Jostle Application in association with contributions to specific teams.
 Job Category

 - AllowManageRelationships: Allow this person to publish teams and manage relationships down hierarchy.
 (Options: true or false).

-- WorkOfficePhone: This is the office phone number for the Contributor.
+- WorkOfficePhone: This is the office phone number for the user.

-- WorkMobilePhone: This is the mobile phone number for the Contributor.
+- WorkMobilePhone: This is the mobile phone number for the user.